PauseAI/pauseai-website/src/posts/summit.md

 description: What it would take to organize a summit on AI safety.
 ---

+AI presents very real risks to humanity, including the [risk of extinction](/xrisk).
+Progress in AI capabilities is accelerating at a [frantic pace](/urgency), and we are not prepared for the consequences.
+AI companies are locked in a race to the bottom, where safety is not the highest priority.
+We need governments to step in and regulate AI development.
+This needs to happen on an international level.
+**The only way to achieve this is through a summit.**
-The primary goal of PauseAI is to **convince one government to organize a summit where a treaty can be established to pause AI development**.
+The primary goal of PauseAI is to convince one government to organize such a summit.
-See the [proposal](/proposal) page for more information.

 But what does such a summit look like?
 Well, it will be a meeting of national governments, hosted by one of them.
 A summit can take many days and will be attended by many people.